ben-mays/automatic-fortnight/README.md

 ```

 Because the cursor is monotonic and is only mutated by a single processor thread, this protocol works reasonably well to ensure that each user sends the correct messages in order.

+## Testing

+I wanted to use Clojure 1.9 Alpha for this project to do some generative testing using the new spec utilities, but due to a very restrictive schedule I didn't find the time.
+I manually tested with the client provided, varying the seed and concurrency but chose not to invest any more time in the project as I had gone over the alloted time limit and needed to move on.
+Total time on this project was around 8-10 hours, mostly on a flight and some clean up over MLK weekend.